HaBaisie/HaBaisie/README.md

 ### Hi there 👋
 🔭 I'm Much more interested in writing code and Building project to ease the day to day activities of Human \t

-Member: Google developer Group, sokoto, Google Developer Student Club, Usmanu Danfodiyo University sokoto.
+Member: Google developer Group, sokoto, Google Developer Student Club, Usmanu Danfodiyo University sokoto. \t

 🔭 I’m currently working on Ecommerce Django project that Allow Customers to order for goods and services.
 Delivey is done by Drone Technology
 🌱 I’m currently learning an Aspect of AI known as Machine Learning 👯 I’m looking to collaborate With other Django developers to More Projects and to Build and learn more